Showing posts with label Messiah. Show all posts

 Following his Resurrection, Jesus began his reign from the Messianic Throne as prophesied by David – Psalm 2:6-9.

 Only Jesus is the Messiah and King of Israel, only he is God’s Anointed.
-There will never be another, and all competing claimants to this designation are imposters and liars.
+There will never be another, and all competing claimants to this designation are impostors and liars.
 This same Jesus reigns over the Earth today.
 His Kingdom is a present reality, and his reign will be consummated when he returns – (1 Corinthians 15:24-28, Revelation 1:4-6).

 Wednesday, July 31, 2024